Our Team

 Genna Goins

-Genna is an undergraduate student double majoring in trumpet performance and psychology at NYU.
-She joined the SPAM Lab in spring 2022 and has since discovered interests in learning about diversity in leadership and the influences it has on young people as well as understanding the prevalence of gender disparities in media.
-Currently, Genna is part of the team responsible for collecting data analyzing how jurors may view video evidence in a court setting.
+Genna is a recent graduate of NYU where she double majored in trumpet performance and psychology at NYU.
+She joined the SPAM Lab in spring 2022 and has since discovered interests in learning about diversity in leadership and the influences it has on young people as well as understanding the prevalence of gender disparities in society.
+Amongst others, Genna has been a part of the team responsible for collecting data analyzing how jurors may view video evidence in a court setting.
 As the lab's communications manager, maintaining its website and creating its newsletters are major parts of Genna's responsibilities.
 During her free time, Genna can be found crafting, attending Broadway shows, and trying different pizzas throughout New York City.

 Provost's Postdoctoral Fellow